Knowing SEO is great.

 …even though it gets a decent amount of searches.

 Believe it or not, I didn’t pull this keyword out of thin air.

 I chose this keyword because I saw A LOT of people in SEO forums saying things like this:

 And if people post something in a forum, you can bet your butt that they also search for the same thing in Google.

 So I decided to use a variation of that keyword in my post:

-…when someone searches for “Google hates my site”, I show up in the top spot:
+…when someone searches for “Google hates my site” (and other variations of that search), I show up in the top spot:

 How can you use this technique to get more traffic?